 If you are looking to conceive and you have gotten your period back, you can start trying without weaning!
 Just know that your supply will decrease significantly once you get pregnant.
 If you choose to nurse through all or part of your pregnancy, go for it!
 But, once your supply goes, your baby will need a secondary form of milk to drink.
 If he is younger than 12 months, that needs to be formula.
 Older than 12 months, it can be cow’s milk.

 If you are having a medical procedure done, you may or may not need to wean.
-There are a few procedures, like the radioisotopes that Megan had, that require weaning, but most are actually pretty safe with little to no pumping and dumping.
+There are a few procedures, like a radioisotope that require weaning, but most are actually pretty safe with little to no pumping and dumping.
 Even if you are told you must wean or pump and dump with a particular procedure, if you aren’t ready to do so, double check that recommendation.

 A baby can’t wean from breastfeeding to nothing.
 A baby must wean from breastfeeding to another form of nutrition and at younger than 12 months, it is developmentally inappropriate for them to go to all solid foods.

 And, if your baby does stop breastfeeding for whatever reason before 12 months, it is really important that they have formula in place of breastfeeding.
 Although you can introduce cow’s milk and foods made from cow’s milk (such as yogurt) before baby’s first birthday, baby cannot replace breastfeeds with cow’s milk until they are one year old.

 But it is completely feasible that your baby thinks breastfeeding is just too time consuming for their busy lives.
 This distractibility gets particularly noticeable with each major developmental milestone.
 For instance, at four months babies start to become very aware of the world around them, so they pop on and off the breast any time they see or hear something interesting.